ptonner/phenom/README.md

 base = Formula(meta, '1')

 # batch effects
+# the '+0' in the formula is necessary to prevent patsy from creating an un-desired intercept column
 batch = Formula(meta, 'C(batch) + 0')

 # hierarchy is a combination of global phenotype and batch effects